moby/moby/docs/reference/commandline/network_connect.md

       --help             Print usage

-Connects a running container to a network.
+Connects a container to a network.
 You can connect a container by name or by ID.
 Once connected, the container can communicate with other containers in the same network.